BinarCode/laravel-restify/UPGRADING.md

 side ever ran the field's authorization; a row `sync` removed skipped `canDetach` entirely, unlike `detach`, which always ran it.

-If a `BelongsToMany` field declares `canDetach`, `sync` now calls it for every currently-attached row the request would remove, before making any change.
+If a `BelongsToMany` field declares `canDetach`, or is a subclass overriding `authorizedToDetach()`, `sync` now calls it for every currently-attached row the request would remove, before making any change.
 A denial gets a `403` and the sync does not run at all, not even the additions.
 A `sync` that only adds rows is unaffected.
-A field without `canDetach` behaves exactly as before.
+A field without either behaves exactly as before and runs no extra query.

+`sync` also hands `canSync` the canonical related key (`2`, not the `"02"` the client sent), and a repository overriding `sync()` that passes extra ids to `parent::sync()` has those ids authorized and written too.
+A field overriding `authorizeToSync()` keeps its one-argument signature and its override still decides.

 If you rely on `sync` being able to remove rows regardless of `canDetach`, either drop `canDetach` from that field or make its callback return `true` for the ids you expect